thescientist13/github-dashboard/README.md

 ## Running the App
-`npm run serve` - starts the app in a webrowser (with livereload)
+`gulp serve` - starts the app in a webrowser (with livereload)

 ## Development
-`npm build` - runs the build with linting
+`gulp build` - runs the build with linting
+`gulp help` - show all available gulp tasks

 **Note: For development, it is recommended to use an IDE like [Webstorm][], and install React / JSX plugins, as well as setting any JavaScript language version settings to recognize ES6 or JSX syntax.**